ykalashn/roger-skyline-1/README.md

 ```
 Port 45678
 ```
-> Make sure you choose a random port, preferably higher than 1024 (the superior limit of standard well-known ports).
+> :point_up: Make sure you choose a random port, preferably higher than 1024 (the superior limit of standard well-known ports).
 The maximum port that can be setup for for SSH is 65535/TCP.

 Save the file, and restart the sshd service:
 ```